GeiloChef/personal-documentation/docs/vue-with-typescript/vue-router-redirect-if-unauthorized.md

 outline: deep
 ---

-# Redirect User if he tries to access a Route in your Vue 3 Application
+# Redirect Unauthenticated Users from private routes

 If you want to prevent a user from accessing a route he's not supposed to, you can make use of the `beforeEach` hook of the Vue router instance you created in the `router/index.ts`.